My Favorites 0

 When will you be eligible for statutory retirement?

-Statutory retirement age in Belgium is currently 65 (with the exception of certain occupations subject to other rules).
-Your official retirement date is set on the first of the month following the day you turn 65.
+Statutory retirement age in Belgium is currently 66 (with the exception of certain occupations subject to other rules).
+Your official retirement date is set on the first of the month following the day you turn 66.
 In other words, if your birthday is in February, you'll be able to retire on 1 March.
-The federal government, however, decided to raise the retirement age to 66 as of 2025 and 67 as of 2030.

 You can apply for early statutory retirement if you fulfil certain minimum age and years of service requirements.